AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/graphql.md

 ### `retry`

-The `retry` mechanism allow you to specify the retry attempts for a single GraphQL endpoint/source.
+The `retry` mechanism allows you to specify the retry attempts for a single GraphQL endpoint/source.

 The retry flow will execute in both conditions: a network error, or due to a runtime error.